-The fall 2013 application round is closed.
-The application process for the Spring 2014 round will open on January 2, 2014.
-Letters of Interest may be submitted from January 2 through January 31, 2014
+The Winter 2014 application round for the LCAO Jaguar Research Grants is now closed.
+The application process for the Summer 2014 round will open on June 1, 2014.
+Letters of Inquiry may be submitted from June 1 through July 1, 2014.

 The LCAOF Jaguar Research Grants Program is a partnership between the Liz Claiborne Art Ortenberg Foundation and Panthera that supports in situ conservation projects on jaguars for up to $12,000 per year.